theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Bus_Protocol/i2c.md

     - Ultra Fast-mode (UFm), with a bit rate up to 5 Mbit/s

 ## I2C Pros and cons
-The advantages of I2C can be summarized as follows:
+Advantages of I2C communication?

+- It is the synchronous communication protocol, so there is no need of a precise oscillator for the master and slave.
+- It requires only two-wire, one wire for the data (SDA) and other wire for the clock (SCL).
+- It provides the flexibility to the user to select the transmission rate as per the requirements.
--   maintains low pin/signal count even with numerous devices on the bus
+- In I2C bus, each device on the bus is independently addressable.
--   adapts to the needs of different slave devices
+- It follows the master and slave relationships.
--   readily supports multiple masters
--   incorporates ACK/NACK functionality for improved error handling

-And here are some disadvantages:

--   increases the complexity of firmware or low-level hardware
+- It has the capability to handle multiple masters and multiple slaves on the I2C Bus.
+- I2C has some important features like arbitration, clock synchronization, and clock stretching.
+- I2C provides ACK/NACK (acknowledgment/ Not-acknowledgement) features that provide help in error handling.

+What are the limitations of I2C interface?
+- Half-duplex communication, so data is transmitted only in one direction (because of the single data bus) at a time.
+Since the bus is shared by many devices, debugging an I2C bus (detecting which device is misbehaving) for issues is pretty difficult.
+- The I2C bus is shared by multiple slave devices if anyone of these slaves misbehaves (pull either SCL or SDA low for an indefinite time) the bus will be stalled.
+No further communication will take place.
+- I2C uses resistive pull-up for its bus.
+Limiting the bus speed.
+- Bus speed is directly dependent on the bus capacitance, meaning longer I2C bus traces will limit the bus speed.
 - imposes protocol overhead that reduces throughput
 - requires pull-up resistors, which
   - limit clock speed
-    -   consume valuable PCB real estate in extremely - -   space-constrained systems
+  - consume valuable PCB real estate in extremely space-constrained systems
   - increase power dissipation

 ## SMBus - System Management Bus